jun-xiao-mainlinestem/2026base/readme.md

     - (Optional) You have the [GitHub](https://github.com/) account and extension in VS Code installed.
     - (Optional) If you are using Mac with Apple silicon: [install Rosetta](https://support.apple.com/en-us/102527) to simulate Intel chip if errors show up with VEX extension.
 *   **Download and Open the Project:**
-    *   Download [the source code as a ZIP file](https://docs.github.com/en/get-started/start-your-journey/downloading-files-from-github) from xxx.
+    *   Download [the source code as a ZIP file]().
 Unzip and extract the downloaded files to a local folder.
     *   In VSCode, go to `File > Open Folder` and select the extracted folder.
     *  (Optional) Or follow the instructions to [pull the repository](doc/how_to_clone_and_pull_with_vscode.md) from github using VSCode.
 *   **(Optional) If the project cannot build correctly**: